msqd/harp/docs/apps/proxy/index.rst

 Proxy endpoints are the remote APIs that your proxy will serve.
 Each endpoint have a local port, a name, and a base URL.

-Internal implementation: :class:`ProxySettings <harp.apps.proxy.settings.ProxySettings>`,
+Internal implementation: :class:`ProxySettings <harp_apps.proxy.settings.ProxySettings>`,
-:class:`ProxyEndpointSetting <harp.apps.proxy.settings.ProxyEndpointSetting>`
+:class:`ProxyEndpointSetting <harp_apps.proxy.settings.ProxyEndpointSetting>`

 .. warning::